-- 5.1 Following on from the evidence set out above, it is my contention that the Acquiring Authority has not provided any evidence to show that it has carried out a full and proper assessment of the advantages of the open space that has included in the CPO, for public recreation in order to come to an informed view as to the size and characteristics of land that would be suitable and appropriate as replacement land.
-Nor has there been any structured and informed assessment of alternatives. - 5.2 As a consequence the Authority has, in my view, failed to demonstrate that Plots 5/7A and 5/7D are appropriate as Exchange Land and has not met the key tests that would need to be applied and satisfied before the Secretary of State can issue a certificate pursuant to S19 of the 1981 Act. - 5.3 More importantly, and as a consequence of the above failures, the Authority has not set out any reasonable justification as to: - Why it is necessary to compulsorily acquire privately-owned land in order to meet the Exchange Land provision; or - Why it is necessary or appropriate to acquire some 17,000 sq.m of land when only c.
-7,500 sq.m of open space is to be lost. - 5.4 Hence, I would respectfully request that the Inspector accept my view that no compelling case for the acquisition of these plots has been made out and that the Order should not be confirmed with these plots included.
-In this case and in the absence of any alternative provision, the Inspector would, I think, also have to conclude that no certificate can be issued. - 5.5 However, if the Inspector is satisfied as to the general location of the proposed Exchange Land, I would request on behalf of my clients, that the land take be reduced to an area more closely related to the area of open space that will be lost as a result of the road proposal and that the balance of my clients' land ownership be excluded from the CPO.
-To assist the Inspector in respect of this possible option, I attach as Appendix 9 to my proof, a revised Exchange Land plan prepared by a landscape architect within my company which shows how an appropriate area of amenity space can be accommodated or an area of land broadly equivalent to that to be lost as open space. - 5.6 Other than its reduced size, this alternative scheme provides for all the amenity benefits that the Council's proposals for the Exchange Land would achieve.
-The scheme does however, incorporate an access track through this amenity area to my clients' retained land which would allow them to use that land, for example, for grazing purposes and to continue to derive an income from the land.
-The Council would of course, need to grant appropriate access rights but this be expected given that the land does currently enjoy access to the highway across the existing golf course.

-5.7 I therefore request that the Inspector recommend that Plots 5/7A and 5/7D be excluded from the Order and that a certificate should not be issued.
+- 5.1 The Acquiring Authority has not provided any evidence to show that it has carried out a full and proper assessment of the advantages of the open space that has included in the CPO, for public recreation in order to come to an informed view as to the size and characteristics of land that would be suitable and appropriate as replacement land.
+Nor has there been any structured and informed assessment of alternatives. - 5.2 The Authority has, in my view, failed to demonstrate that Plots 5/7A and 5/7D are appropriate as Exchange Land and has not met the key tests that would need to be applied and satisfied before the Secretary of State can issue a certificate pursuant to S19 of the 1981 Act. - 5.3 As a consequence of the above failures, the Authority has not set out any reasonable justification as to: - Why it is necessary to compulsorily acquire privately-owned land in order to meet the Exchange Land provision; or - Why it is necessary or appropriate to acquire some 17,000 sq.m of land when only c.
+7,500 sq.m of open space is to be lost. - 5.4 I would respectfully request that the Inspector accept my view that no compelling case for the acquisition of these plots has been made out and that the Order should not be confirmed with these plots included. - 5.5 If the Inspector is satisfied as to the general location of the proposed Exchange Land, I would request on behalf of my clients, that the land take be reduced to an area more closely related to the area of open space that will be lost as a result of the road proposal and that the balance of my clients' land ownership be excluded from the CPO.
+Attached as Appendix4 to my proof, a revised Exchange Land plan shows how an appropriate area of amenity space can be accommodated or an area of land broadly equivalent to that to be lost as open space. - 5.6 This alternative scheme provides for all the amenity benefits that the Council's proposals for the Exchange Land would achieve. - 5.7 The scheme does however, incorporate an access track through this amenity area to my clients' retained land which would allow them to use that land, for example, for grazing purposes and to continue to derive an income from the land.
+I therefore request that the Inspector recommend that Plots 5/7A and 5/7D be excluded from the Order and that a certificate should not be issued.
 In the alternative, and from my clients' perspective, as a least preferred option, I request that the Inspector recommend the exclusion of all that land not shown as new open space in the revised Exchange Land plan which I have put before the Inquiry.

-Turley 1 New York Street Manchester M1 4HD
+Turley 1 New York Street

+Manchester M1 4HD